-The Articles of Association of de Volksbank (Articles) contain regulations on the functioning of the Supervisory Board and a list of its duties and responsibilities.
+The Articles of Association of de Volksholding (Articles) contain regulations on the functioning of the Supervisory Board, a list of its duties and responsibilities of the Supervisory Board and the Supervisory Board resolutions that require GMS approval.

 In addition to the Articles, NLFI, de Volksholding and de Volksbank have signed a Memorandum of Understanding (MoU).
 Both the Regulations for the Supervisory Board (Regulations) and the MoU contain practical arrangements on how the Supervisory Board exercises its duties and powers.